How to Create a Gallery Wall in Your Indian Home, Step by Step

 How many pieces do I need for a gallery wall?

-difficult to arrange cohesively in a typical 3BHK room.
+Three to nine pieces is the practical range for most Indian apartments.
+Under three feels sparse rather than curated.
+Over nine becomes difficult to arrange cohesively in a typical 3BHK room.
 For a sofa wall, five

 to seven pieces in a salon arrangement is the sweet spot.